FacultadDeIngenieria/exercism-prog2-track/exercises/practice/tp-8-shapes/.docs/instructions.md

 You have two jobs:

-- Create the 3 required subclasses from the `Shape` class:
+- Create the 4 required subclasses from the `Shape` class:
   - `Circle`
   - `Triangle`
+  - `Rectangle`
   - `Square`

 - Define the algorithms for: